Kidney Cancer: Diagnosis

 During the test, you lie still on a table as it passes into a scanner tube.
 If you

-can’t handle small enclosed spaces (claustrophobic), you may be given a sedative before
+can’t handle small, enclosed spaces (claustrophobic), you may be given a sedative

-having this test.
-The scanner takes 2 to 15 minutes to create an image.
-You may need
+before having this test.
+The scanner takes 2 to 15 minutes to make an image.
+You may

-more than 1 set of images.
+need more than 1 set of images.
 The test may last an hour or more.
-An MRI test is painless,
+An MRI test is

 An ultrasound test uses sound waves to create images on a computer screen.
 A gel is

 put on the skin of your lower back.
-A technician then uses a wand called a transducer
+A technician then uses a handheld wand (called

 Intravenous pyelogram (IVP)